HidetakeTanaka/dronetech/README.md

 ## Section 2 – Drone Configuration

 Selecting the right flight controller can be a challenging task, as it must match the drone’s requirements and mission goals.
-For our build, we selected the **Pixhawk 2.4.8**, a reliable and well-documented option widely used in educational projects.
+For our build, we selected the Pixhawk 2.4.8, a reliable and well-documented option widely used in educational projects.

 ### 2.1 Pixhawk Overview
-The **Pixhawk** is an open-hardware flight controller that serves as the **“brain” of the drone**.
+The **Pixhawk** is an open-hardware flight controller that serves as the “brain” of the drone.
 It interprets pilot commands and sensor data to regulate the motors, ensuring stable and responsive flight.
 The board integrates a variety of sensors that measure movement, orientation, and environmental data.
 Using this information, it continuously adjusts motor speeds to execute flight maneuvers.

 ### Specifications
 **Microprocessor**